jlynnraz/bamazon/README.md

             }
 ~~~

-It follows with a .then to check stock in mySQL and update accordingly:
+It follows with a .then to check stock in MySQL and update accordingly:
 ~~~
        ]).then(function (answers) {
             var id = answers.id; //this gives us users id choice